 Owning a Scottish Fold On a Budget

 The best way to raise a Scottish Fold on a budget is to purchase high-quality cat food that will keep your cat full longer.
 Avoid too many treats and use natural toys like crumpled-up paper, cardboard boxes, and rope.

 Maintaining your cat at its optimal weight and keeping its teeth clean are the best ways to save money on healthcare because these will be the main causes of health issues later in life.
 Small preventative actions early on create huge savings later.

-The Scottish Fold makes a great pet, and it’s not too expensive to raise and shouldn’t cost you more than $80–$200 each month.
+The Scottish Fold makes an amazing pet, and it’s not too expensive to raise and shouldn’t cost you more than $80–$200 each month.
 If you owned cats before, you probably already have most of what you need.
 Still, even if you have to purchase everything new, it won’t be too expensive, especially when compared to other pets that require special cages, lighting, and humidity like a reptile, fish, or bird.
 You should only need a litter box, litter, and food to give your cat a good life, and we’re sure you will find ways to get plenty of toys and treats.